DigitalHERMES/nullmodem/README.md

-This implements a virtual nullmodem driver for linux as a kernel module.
+This software implements a virtual nullmodem driver for Linux as a kernel module.

-I wrote this when I needed a real virtual nullmodem emulator that could emulate the control lines and handle ioctl() calls for TIOCMIWAIT like a real hardware device.

-I found the tty0tty project on sourceforge but it did not do what I needed, so I took it as a basis and started hacking.
+This software is based on tty0tty project on sourceforge.

-I also posted a response on stackoverflow where someone asked for a nullmodem emulator: http://stackoverflow.com/questions/52187/virtual-serial-port-for-linux
+A discussion about this driver is also fount on stackoverflow where someone asked for a nullmodem emulator: http://stackoverflow.com/questions/52187/virtual-serial-port-for-linux

 Introduction: